Disc herniation: Pathophysiology

-The majority of spinal disc herniations occur in the lumbar spine (95% at L4–L5 or L5–S1).
+The majority of disc herniations occur in the lumbar spine (95% at L4–L5 or L5–S1).
 The second most common site is the cervical region (C5–C6, C6–C7).
 The thoracic region accounts for only 1–2% of cases.
 Herniations usually occur postero-laterally, at the points where the annulus fibrosus is relatively thin and is not reinforced by the posterior or anterior longitudinal ligament.
 In the cervical spine, a symptomatic postero-lateral herniation between two vertebrae will impinge on the nerve which exits the spinal canal between those two vertebrae on that side.
 So, for example, a right postero-lateral herniation of the disc between vertebrae C5 and C6 will impinge on the right C6 spinal nerve.
 The rest of the spinal cord, however, is oriented differently, so a symptomatic postero-lateral herniation between two vertebrae will impinge on the nerve exiting at the next intervertebral level down.